Event information

 To detect mouse coordinates over the whole document, use document instead of myReference.

 Since all the problematic old browser versions have now been replaced with versions that work correctly, you may want to remove the sniffer, and keep the code clean.
-You may not want to do this if there is a chance that any of your visitors are using those older versions.
+You may not want to do this if there is a chance that any of your visitors are using those older versions (they won't be).
 If that is not a problem for you, you could use this code instead:

 document.onmousemove = alertCoord;